BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Trample** `ACTIVE`

-When the Royal War Mumak Tramples, it inflicts 4 Strength 9 Impact Hits.
+When the Royal War Mûmak Tramples, it will inflict 4 Strength 9 Impact Hits.

 - **Sigils of Defiance** `PASSIVE`

-The Royal War Mumak and any models in the Howdah gain [Resistant to Magic].
-Whenever one of these models suffers a Wound, roll a D6.
+The Royal War Mûmak and any models in the Howdah gain the [Resistant to Magic] special rule, and whenever they suffer a Wound they may roll a D6.
 On a natural 6, the Wound is prevented.

 - **Awesome Presence** `PASSIVE`